Welcome to the Bunurong Land Council Aboriginal Corporation.

 Zoe Upton

-At the conclusion of the Special Administration period, members from the CAG will play a vital role in shaping the new Bunurong board.
+The Directors will play a vital role in shaping the Bunurong Land Council (Aboriginal Corporation).
 This newly formed board will be entrusted with the responsibility of steering governance, strategy, and overseeing the commercial aspects of BLCAC, particularly in its significant role as a Registered Aboriginal Party (RAP).